AlexSze/comp4462-final-project/README.md

 The dashboard below shows data of restaurants' reviews in the US.
 Yelp dataset and obesity dataset were used from Kaggle.
 ![apple](https://user-images.githubusercontent.com/118462821/202849477-04e56227-fa11-42d0-a7a4-8100ea9fa632.jpeg)

 Data preprocessing code can be found in the Jupyter notebook in {xx} directory.
+The dataset could be unzip and run in the Jupyter notebook.

 Contributors:
 + {xx} Front-end dashboard